CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 </p>

 <ol>
-  <li>Remove New Testament book, chapter, and verse numbers from each entry</li>
+  <li>Remove book name, chapter number, and verse numbers from the beginning of each verse</li>
   <li>Incert tripple bars between the source and target languages </li>
   <li>Separate data into train, test, and dev sets</li>
 </ol>